tellurianinteractive/Tellurian.Trains.ClockPulseService/README.md

 To run the app locally, see [available deployments](https://onedrive.live.com/?id=DF287081A732D0D8%21302250&cid=DF287081A732D0D8).
 Select a folder and click download.
 It will be downloaded as a ZIP-file.
 Unzip and transfer to the computer you will run it on.

+### A Real Example
+As discussed earlier in this thread and also on [this discussion on GitHub](https://github.com/tellurianinteractive/Tellurian.Trains.ModuleMeetingApp/discussions/44), there are many ideas of how to translate a stream of times to pulses for controlling an pulsedriven analogue clock.

+During March 2022, I started to make [Clock Pulse Service](https://github.com/fjallemark/ClockPulseService) for polling the [clock API](https://github.com/tellurianinteractive/Tellurian.Trains.ModuleMeetingApp/wiki/API-Guidelines) and generate data about pulses to send.
+I also bought a [RPi Relay Board](https://www.waveshare.com/wiki/RPi_Relay_Board) and mounted it om my old Raspberry Pi 2.
+Then I wrote an implementation of [IPulseSink](https://github.com/fjallemark/ClockPulseService/blob/master/Service/RpiRelayBoardPulseSink.cs) for that relay board, and have now run it on the Raspberry Pi to test it out, and after some adjustments, it  seems to work as expected.

+With the software, it is also possible to directly use the I/O-pins on the Raspberry Pi without the relay board.
+This is fine if another device controlling the clock only needs low current I/O.

+There are three I/O-pins/relays:
+- The first is set for every second.
+- The second is set for every even second.
+- The third is set for ever odd second.

+I would like to test it out, or having someone to test it out against a real clock.
+There is currently a [distribution for **linux-arm**](https://onedrive.live.com/?id=DF287081A732D0D8%21302250&cid=DF287081A732D0D8) that can run on a Raspberry Pi.
+Download it, unzip and then follow these [instructions](https://docs.microsoft.com/en-us/dotnet/iot/deployment#deploying-a-self-contained-app), starting from point 3.

+The app defaults to use the **Demo clock** at https://fastclock.azurewebsites.net/, but it can be changed in the *appsettings.json* file.
+Use the demo clock to start, stop and reset to check if the analogue pulse driven clock ticks!